Chief-Zach/twitter-image-recognition/README.md

 pip3 -m install -r requirements.txt
 ```

-This is recommended because changes were made to some libraries in order to improve performance with the program.
-This will install the VENV to your system allowing for the use of

 ### Useable Metrics
 - [Root mean square error (RMSE)](https://en.wikipedia.org/wiki/Root-mean-square_deviation)
 - [Peak signal-to-noise ratio (PSNR)](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio)